Bernese Mountain Dog Australian Shepherd Mix: gorgeous and intelligent (10 photos)

 Another thing to keep in mind is that excessive running can be unhealthy or even dangerous for younger puppies – even though Aussie Berners are very fit dogs.
 Start your biking routine with short, slow rides and slowly go up from there as your dog’s strength and endurance grows.
 If you do it carefully, taking your Aussie Berner pup for bike rides can end up being a wonderful way for them to expend their energy, enjoy the sites and get some great mental and physical stimulation as they try to keep up with you.

 Swimming is another activity your Bernese Mountain Dog Australian Shepherd Mix will love.
 They are excellent swimmers and are usually very enthusiastic about water.
-If your pup is not familiar with swimming yet, throw a ball in the water and see how fast they get the hang of the things!
+If your pup is not familiar with swimming yet, throw a ball in the water.
+See how fast they get the hang of the things!
 Although, most likely, you will discover that your Aussie Berner mix just tries to jump into any body of water they see without you having to encourage it.
 Swimming can provide excellent opportunities for full-body training and can be very good for your dog’s mental and physical health.
 Do I need to say it might also be really good for your own health?

 What activities you do with your dog are really only limited by your imagination.
 You can even get your pup into herding classes!
 Of course a lot depends on your own interests and the amount of free time you have to invest in your dog.
 You just don’t want to adopt this dog if all you do is chill out with Netflix.
 They are an active dog that needs mental and physical stimulation!